-Financial assets within the scope of PAS 39, Financial Instruments: Recognition and Measurement, are classified into the following categories: financial assets at FVPL, loans and receivables, held-to-maturity (HTM) investments, and AFS financial assets or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
+Financial assets within the scope of PAS 39, Financial Instruments: Recognition and Measurement, are classified into the following categories: financial assets at FVPL, loans and receivables, held-to-maturity (HTM) investments, and available-for-sale (AFS) financial assets or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
 The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
-Financial liabilities are classified as financial liabilities at FVPL, derivatives designated as hedging instruments in an effective hedge, or as loans and borrowings.
-The Group determines the classification at initial recognition and, where allowed and appropriate, re-evaluates such designation at every financial reporting date.